These are the most beautiful travel puzzles to inspire you before your next trip!

 I worked on this puzzle while watching my grandma during her last days.
 Seeing it now brings back some bittersweet memories.

 Big Sur is, dare I say, the most beautiful spot in the US.
 I love the rugged coastline and blue waters.
-Plus if you look really closely in the puzzle, there’s a small fence in the distance where we once sat to watch sunset.
-It brings back nice memories.
+If you look closely in the puzzle, there’s a small fence in the distance where we once sat to watch sunset.
+It brings back lovely memories.

 See More: 11 Things You Can’t Miss in Big Sur